+User authentication and authorization SHALL be uniformly implemented on all end-users’ computing systems via the IHE XUA profile.

-Query Requestors and Query Responders MUST support the Provide X-User Assertion transaction conforming to the IHE XUA profile outlined in IHE ITI TF Volume 2b Rev 10.0
+Query Requestors and Query Responders SHALL support the Provide X-User Assertion transaction conforming to the IHE XUA profile outlined in IHE ITI TF Volume 2b Rev 10.0

-Query Requestors and Query Responders MUST support the IHE XUA++ profile options .
+Query Requestors and Query Responders SHALL support all the IHE XUA++ profile options..

+Query Requestors and Query Responders SHALL support authentication of the systems per the Authenticate Node transaction for HTTP connections per IHE ATNA profile.

+US Federal systems SHOULD conform with authentication and authorizations control requirements, per risk management guidelines in NIST 800-series documents, with particular reference to security controls documented in NIST 800-53.

+The Business Associate Agreement SHALL name mutually-trusted certificate authorities from which digital certificates will be obtained for the purposes of IHE ATNA node authentication.

+Digital certificate management and provisioning MAY be a mutual activity for the TDAF partners.

+In cases where the provenance, authenticity, integrity, and accountability must be established, the user’s personal identity for concurrent or later review:

+SHALL be recorded in each partner’s IHE ATNA conformant audit log.

+MAY be recorded with the associated data itself, in cases where data provenance must persist.

+Authentication or authorization failures SHALL produce a negative response to the requestor and SHALL be recorded in the local partner’s ATNA audit log.

+Organizations MAY implement additional authentication and authorization policies per their state, local, and institutional requirements.

+Confidentiality

+The TDAF SHALL implement data encryption to protect the confidentiality of data in transit.
+This SHALL be encryption as specified in the IHE ATNA profile.

+US Federal systems SHOULD conform with FIPS PUB 140-2.

+Each TDAF partner MAY protect the confidentiality of data at rest.
+The method used is outside the score of DAF implementation guidance.

 Security Metadata in Queries and Query Results

 The XDS metadata has security related elements which are documented in Volume 3.
 These data elements can be used as part of the Queries and Query Results to enable various organization specific policies.

-Query Requestors and Query Responders MUST support processing of security metadata elements from XDS Metadata in Section 4 from IHE ITI Volume 3 Cross Transaction specifications which are present as part of queries and query results.
+Query Requestors and Query Responders SHALLT support processing of security metadata elements from XDS Metadata in Section 4 from IHE ITI Volume 3 Cross Transaction specifications which are present as part of queries and query results.

 Query Requestors and Query Responders SHOULD include security metadata elements from XDS Metadata in Section 4 from IHE ITI Volume 3 Cross Transaction specifications as part of queries and query results as necessary for various transactions.

-Do we need to do additional analysis here to outline the metadata elements that should be always supported ?
+?

+Relevant security metadata SHALL be captured in each partner’s local ATNA audit records, in accordance with IHE profile requirements, for queries and results.

 3.5.2.3 Managing Consent in Queries

+Each TDAF partner SHALL implement coordinated consent requirements per their state, local, and institutional policies.

+The Business Associate Agreement SHALL document the mutual consent requirements.

+Privacy preferences SHOULD be communicated per the IHE BPPC profile and SHOULD be addressed via the Data Segmentation for Privacy (DS4P) USA national extension.

+Processing of patient consents for disclosure, per the iHE BPPC profile, SHALL be recorded in the ATNA audit log.

+Segmentation of data, per the DS4P profile extension, MAY be recorded in the ATNA audit log.

-Each SOAP Query Examples
+SOAP Query Examples

 Give complete examples of how to use the various standards together in combinations to help implementers